How to Determine Buyer Intent For SaaS Products

 Pain point: Managers are struggling to monitor customer service team’s performance in the remote work environment.

-Solution: You can pitch them how your cloud-based customer relationship software can help them to monitor their customer support team remotely while improving overall customer relationship.
+Solution: You can pitch them how your cloud-based customer relationship software can help them to monitor their customer support team remotely while improving overall customer relationships.

 Consider these factors while qualifying prospects.
 Doing so will also help you figure out if a particular prospect falls under your scope.